Few places in the world compare to Tuscany.

 Known as the medieval town on the hill, this town should definitely be on your list of Tuscan towns as it is one of the most beautiful towns in Tuscany!

 Approaching San Gimignano, you immediately notice the terra cotta roofs on the Tuscan hillside.
 But it is the towers that really get your attention here.
-In addition to the towers, San Gimignano boasts a well-preserved medieval wall in also!
+In addition to the towers, San Gimignano also boasts a well-preserved medieval wall!

 A UNESCO World Heritage site, San Gimignano has been attracting tourists for centuries as it served as a resting point for pilgrims traveling to and from Rome.